Coder787-source/OmniChess/README.md

 Features
 Stockfish Integration: Engine-driven analysis and gameplay.

+⚡ Ultra-Efficient: Uses ~100MB of RAM during active engine analysis.
+Light enough to run on a 10-year-old laptop or a modern MacBook Air without breaking a sweat."

 PGN Export: Download games to analyze on chess.com or lichess.org.

 Flexible Difficulty: Multiple skill levels and custom ELO adjustment.